Darnell Earley

 Darnell Earley is an American public administrator and municipal manager.
 Formerly the city manager of Saginaw, Michigan and emergency manager of Flint, Michigan, Earley served as temporary mayor of Flint after the recall of Woodrow Stanley.
 Earley was appointed emergency manager of the Detroit Public Schools system in January 2015.
 He resigned that position in February 2016.
 In January 2021 he was indicted on felony charges regarding the Flint water crisis.
+The charges were later dismissed.

 Early life and education

 Earley was born to James and Earlie Mae Earley and was one of nine children.
 He grew up in Muskegon Heights, Michigan.

 Earley graduated from Muskegon Heights High School in 1969 and earned an associate's degree from Muskegon Community College in 1975.
 He then earned a Bachelor of Science degree from Grand Valley State University and a Master of Public Administration degree from Western Michigan University.

 Career

 Early career

 Earley was director of community development at the Urban League of Greater Muskegon from 1978 to 1981.
 Later, he worked at Muskegon County as an assistant to the county administrator and equal employment opportunity officer until 1986.
 In 1985, Earley was appointed township manager in Saginaw County's Buena Vista Charter Township.
 Lewis Dodak, speaker of the Michigan House of Representatives, then named Earley as director of research and public policy for the House Democratic Caucus, and he served in this post from 1988 to 1992.
 From 1993 to 2001, Earley served as Ingham County budget director and deputy controller.

 In April 2001, Earley was appointed the city administrator of Flint, Michigan.
 After the recall of Mayor Woodrow Stanley, Earley became temporary mayor from March 5 to August 6, 2002, the fourth African-American to hold the office.
 Part of his term was under an emergency financial manager, Edward J. Kurtz.
 He continued as city administrator under James W. Rutherford until July 2004.

 In August 2004, Earley became deputy city manager and interim director of fiscal services for the City of Saginaw.
 In September 2005, Earley was appointed interim city manager of Saginaw, and in June 2006 was appointed city manager, remaining in that position until 2013.

 Earley was paid an annual salary of $110,000 for his work in Saginaw under a contract that went into effect in 2005, but in a controversial addendum to Earley's employment contract with the City of Saginaw appointed by the City Council in May 2011, the city agreed to give lifetime health insurance and life insurance benefits to Earley.
 In 2015, Saginaw city councilman Michael Balls proposed rescinding this benefit, arguing that it was a "travesty" to give lifetime insurance for six years of city employment.

 On May 3, 2005, Earley was appointed to the Michigan Natural Resources Commission by Governor Jennifer Granholm, for a term expiring on December 31, 2008.
 On September 30, 2011, Michigan Governor Rick Snyder appointed a state eight-member review team for City of Flint including Earley.